d3smondwong/pickleball_video_player_ball_tracker/README.md

 # Pickleball Player and Ball Tracker

 This application analyzes pickleball videos to automatically track player movements and ball trajectories using computer vision.
 It leverages the YOLOv12x model for player detection and a custom ball tracking model trained on Roboflow.
+Using the dynamic detections, the application maps real-world position of the player and ball onto a 2d mini-court using a homography matrix and perspective techniques for an interactive visualisation.

 ### Use Case

 Accurate tracking of players and the ball enables detailed analysis of individual performance and match dynamics.
 With reliable detection of court keypoints, the application can generate actionable insights and visualizations to help players improve their gameplay and strategy.

-**Current Limitation:** Court keypoint detection is not yet robust, resulting in less accurate distance and velocity calculations.
+**Current Limitation:** Court keypoint detection is not yet robust.
 We will remove this feature for now.

 **Use Case example**